kevinrae001/kevinrae001.github.io/_projects/ITHS/index.md

 ![ITHS panoramic view]({{ asset_base | append: "ISTS_panoramic.jpeg" | relative_url }})

 ## Overview
-I supported a UBC research project by building an operational **integrated thermal hydronic system** test setup that enabled repeatable experiments for **model characterization** and **validation**.
+I supported a UBC research project by building an operational integrated thermal hydronic system test setup that enabled repeatable experiments for model characterization and validation.

-At a high level, the system consists of **three hydronic loops** that interact through a **thermal storage tank**, with a solar-thermal subsystem and a heat pump involved in the overall energy flow.
+At a high level, the system consists of three hydronic loops that interact through a thermal storage tank, with a solar-thermal subsystem and a heat pump involved in the overall energy flow.

 ## My role
 I owned the hands-on engineering work to get the rig operational and useful for research, including:
 - Building and commissioning the physical test setup for repeatable data collection
-- Working with graduate students on **nonlinear, physics-based, state-space** modeling in **MATLAB/Simulink**
+- Working with graduate students on nonlinear, physics-based, state-space modeling in MATLAB/Simulink
 - Instrumentation selection, installation, calibration, and DAQ bring-up
 - Troubleshooting and repair to restore expected performance

 ## Key contributions
 ### Solar thermal array mechanical + controls work
-- Designed and implemented an operational **bearing/support solution** to enable array rotation
+- Designed and implemented an operational bearing/support solution to enable array rotation
 - Programmed a motor control approach to:
-  - **Track the sun throughout the day**, and/or
+  - Track the sun throughout the day, and/or
   - Rotate on demand for test sequences

 ### Instrumentation + data acquisition